Coarse Personalization: Model

-and the cost of not targeting is normalized to be zero, $c_{d}(0)=c_{i}(0,\ldots,0)=0$.
-Then, the expected return that the firm gains from assigning treatment $t_{i}$ to individual $i$ is the expected outcome minus the cost of treatment,
+and the cost of not targeting is normalized to be zero, $c_{d}(0)=c(\mathbf{0})=0$.\footnote{We use capital letters to denote random variables, $T_{i,d}$, and lowercase letters to denote their realizations, $t_{i,d}$.} Then, the firm's expected return from assigning treatment $t_{i}$ to individual $i$ is the expected outcome minus the cost of treatment,